 - Complete all prerequisites courses with a grade of "C" or higher.
-Grades of "C-" or lower must be repeated. - Achieve a 2.75 minimum GPA in the prerequisite courses (physical education and electives are not included in the calculations) along with a 2.75 GPA in the science prerequisites.
-Please note: Science prerequisites must be completed within 5 years of admission date and may not be repeated more than once to achieve the "C" minimum. - Complete a Progression to Major form with their academic adviser
+Grades of "C-" or lower must be repeated. - Achieve a 2.75 minimum GPA in the prerequisite courses along with a 2.75 GPA in the science prerequisites.
+Please note: Science prerequisites must be completed within 5 years of admission date and may not be repeated more than once to achieve the "C" minimum. - Complete a Progression to Major form with their academic adviser.